hunterkemeny/benchiQle/README.md

 Aspiring to be a comprehensive benchmarking tool for quantum compilers.

-Currently runs the max_depth metric from QASMBench on the ft_circuit_1 from red-queen.
+Currently runs the max_depth metric from QASMBench on the ft_circuit_1 benchmark from red-queen.

 Simply run `python3 runner.py` from the command line.